 KEY Investors Have Opportunity to Lead KeyCorp Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-28, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against KeyCorp ("Key" or the "Company") (NYSE: KEY).
+LOS ANGELES, Aug.
+30, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against KeyCorp ("Key" or the "Company") (NYSE: KEY).

 Class Period: February 27, 2020 – June 9, 2023